Garrana/MEAArc/README.md

             Network Watcher
             Config and Change Management

-   2- lisitng potential additional Azure hybrid services for the customer identified from the "Hybrid cloud overview" session 3- agreeding on timelines and plan to deliver the agreed activities
+   3- lisitng potential additional Azure hybrid services for the customer identified from the "Hybrid cloud overview" session 4- agreeding on timelines and plan to deliver the agreed identified solutions